glitchub/harduino/README.md

         interrupts before resetting the CPU.
 Max is 8192.
 Set to 0 to disable the watchdog completely.
 If not defined, the default is 128.

+        DEBUG_STACKS - if using the 'command' driver (which requires the 'threads' driver), enable a 'stacks' command showing unused stack space for each thread.

-        Driver-specific definitions, as seen in the driver source files.
+        Other driver-specific definitions, as seen in the driver source files.

     make.inc is included by the Makefile, and defines: